Long Baseline Observations of the HD100546 Protoplanetary Disk with ALMA: Summary and conclusions

 \acknowledgments

+We thank the anonymous referee for a very constructive report and for spotting an important flaw in the original manuscript.
 Financial support was provided by the government of Chile grants Millennium Scientific Initiative RC130007, CONICYT-Gemini 32130007, and CONICYT-FONDECYT grant numbers 1171624, 1171246 and 1191934.
 S.P acknowledges support from the Joint Committee of ESO and the Government of Chile.
+A.Z. acknowledges support from CONICYT PAI 2017 folio PAI77170087.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 748544 (PBLL).
 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2016.1.00344.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.